-A Phytotherapy Research “Bergamot (Citrus bergamia) Essential Oil Inhalation Improves Positive Feelings in the Waiting Room of a Mental Health Treatment Center: A Pilot Study” View Source conducted in a mental health center waiting room found that smelling bergamot oil improved “positive feelings” among participants.
+A small study Phytotherapy Research “Bergamot (Citrus bergamia) Essential Oil Inhalation Improves Positive Feelings in the Waiting Room of a Mental Health Treatment Center: A Pilot Study” View Source conducted in a mental health center waiting room found that smelling bergamot oil improved “positive feelings” among participants.
 (Huge caveat: Oils used in the study were provided by essential oil conglomerate-slash-multilevel marketing business dōTERRA, and three of the study’s four authors are listed as dōTERRA employees.
 So, uh, count that as a conflict of interest.)
-Bergamot oil (a type of citrus oil) had Molecules “A Systematic Review of the Anxiolytic-Like Effects of Essential Oils in Animal Models” View Source and Evidence Based Complementary Alternative Medicine “The Anxiolytic Effect of Aromatherapy on Patients Awaiting Ambulatory Surgery: A Randomized Controlled Trial” View Source .
+Bergamot oil (a type of citrus oil) had anti-anxiety properties in rats Molecules “A Systematic Review of the Anxiolytic-Like Effects of Essential Oils in Animal Models” View Source and reduced anxiety in people awaiting surgery Evidence Based Complementary Alternative Medicine “The Anxiolytic Effect of Aromatherapy on Patients Awaiting Ambulatory Surgery: A Randomized Controlled Trial” View Source .

 The brand is EWG (Environmental Working Group)-certified to be free of chemicals like parabens, and it advertises itself as especially good for pregnant people.
 But ultimately the difficulty of the packaging and the so-so lotion knocked it from the top spot.